-Event Description Cold start The NPort was powered on, or was restarted after a firmware upgrade.
+Event Description Cold start The NPort was powered on or was restarted after a firmware upgrade.
 Warm start The NPort restarted without powering off.
-Console login auth fail An attempt has been made to open the web, Telnet, or serial console, but the password was incorrect.
+Console login auth fail An attempt has been made to open the web, Telnet, or serial console, but the Console logili autii iali password was incorrect.
 IP changed The IP address has been changed.
 Password changed The password to the console has been changed.